apache/druid-website-src/README.md

 - Uses `build_docs.py` to build the version you want and latest.
 You always need to build latest to update the downloads page and the widgets on the home page.
 It also handles writing the redirects to create the versioned redirects for (`/docs/VERSION/`).

-Once `do_all_things.py` builds the version you want and latest, it copies the build output to `published_versions`.
+Once `do_all_things.py` builds the version you want and latest, it copies the build output to `build`.
+In `build`, you should see directories for `latest`, `SOME_VERSION` (such as `37.0.0), and assorted Docusaurus files.

 You can use this directory to republish the whole site.

-`published_versions` houses the following:

-- The old CSS needed to properly render Docusaurus 1 pages
-- The website pages, like Community
-- All the built HTML pages for the docs, including pre-Docusaurus 2 HTML pages
+## Building the site for Druid 26 to 37

+These releases were built using Docusaurus 3.7 with all the backwards compatibility flags enabled.

 ## Building the site before Druid 26